-- Where deposits are held directly with banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 5.23 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 5.24 No off-balance sheet vehicles are permitted.
+- 2.22 Where deposits are held directly with Banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.23 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.24 No off-balance sheet vehicles are permitted.

-- 6.1 The Fund can carry out its longer-term investments through the available Common Investment Pools. - 6.2 Until the Alternative Investments class pools are operational, monies will be invested in the cash/bond investment pools.
+- 3.1 The Fund can carry out its longer-term investments through the Common Investment Fund. - 3.2 The Alternative Investment class currently includes only Property Pools: until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.